 Things to do in Venice with kids

-Venice with children works best when you lean into boats, visual drama, open movement, and short-format visits.
+Venice with children works best when you lean into boats, visual drama, open movement, short-format visits and practical pauses.
 Long museum chains and overstuffed schedules tend to collapse quickly here because walking fatigue builds faster than most adults expect.

 Use vaporetto rides as part transport, part sightseeing; children usually engage with the city better from the water.